 For the study, 10 students participated in the pre and post surveys, and both the surveys and exit tickets were administered electronically and anonymously.
 The survey responses had four options, two of which would suggest a positive response to the question while the other two would suggest a more negative response to the question.
 For example, if students answered "very good reader" or "good reader," those responses were considered to be positive responses.
-If students answered "ok reader" or "poor reader," those responses were considered to be negative responses.
+If students answered "ok reader" or "poor reader," those responses were considered to be negative responses were considered to be negative responses.
 Additionally, if students answered "often" or "sometimes," those responses were considered to be positive responses.
-If students answered "not very often" or "never," those responses were considered to be negative responses.
+If students answered to be positive responses were considered to be negative responses were considered to be positive responses.
+If students answered "often" or "sometimes," those responses were considered to be positive responses were considered to be positive responses.